ReB0B/CountryRiskScraper/README.md

     - If there are a limited number of countries, the row number needs to be changed
 7. SHEET_NAME=XXX
     - sheet name for the excel
+8. UNI1/UNI2 = Name of the universities to be compared

 ## Running the Program
 ```python3 main.py```